drogoganor/OpenDR/README.md

 [![Skirmish video 2](http://img.youtube.com/vi/zB4KJKKh0ww/0.jpg)](https://www.youtube.com/watch?v=zB4KJKKh0ww "Skirmish video 2")

 Join us on the [Dark Reign discord](https://discord.gg/3MKcGSW) if you want to talk about the mod.

+## A note on running the mod in Visual Studio

+You will need to set the command line arguments for OpenRA.Game as: Game.Mod=dr Engine.ModSearchPaths=..\mods

 ## Thanks to